Texas federal judge halts FDA approval of abortion pill mifepristone

 But the FDA said its 2000 approval of the abortion pill rested on a "comprehensive evaluation of the scientific data."
 The agency explained it reviewed three separate clinical trials involving more than 2,500 pregnant patients and found the trials provided "substantial evidence of effectiveness and showed a low rate of serious adverse events."

-The FDA's brief also states that additional research involving data on "well over 30,000 patients" shows serious adverse events associated with mifepristone are rare, involving just a fraction of a percent of cases.
+The FDA's brief also states that additional research involving data on "well over 30,000 patients" shows serious complications associated with mifepristone are rare, involving just a fraction of a percent of cases.

 Medication abortions have become more common over the years, accounting for more than half of all abortions in the U.S. in 2020, according to the Centers for Disease Control and Prevention.
-The American College of Obstetricians and Gynecologists notes medication abortion has been used by over 3 million women in the U.S. since FDA approval in 2000.
+The American College of Obstetricians and Gynecologists notes medication abortion has been used by over 3 million women in the U.S. since FDA approval in 2000, and says it is "safe and effective."

+Doctors have warned of the sweeping ramifications the ruling could have for patients.

+Dr. Kristyn Brandi, an OB-GYN in New Jersey, told CBS News earlier this year that a ban on the drug would be "devastating."

 Democrats and pro-abortion rights groups lambasted the ruling from Kacsmaryk and reiterated their commitments to protecting abortion rights.